gottstech/cocoa_grinwallet/README.md

 Note:
 - The generated libs are in `Library/` folder.
-- The `--depth 1` parameter of `git clone` is strongly proposed, to avoid downloading the big git history, since the three library files have about 100MB in git for each version with new libraries.
 - If don't have openssl installed, please run:
   - For Mac: `brew install openssl`
   - For Linux: `sudo apt install libssl-dev`